Clay Hill Ranch

 ELEVATION: Most of East Texas is only a few hundred feet above sea level and the Clay Hill Ranch is no exception.
 Rolling hills rise gently from the forests to the hay pastures, from a low of 353 feet to to 510 feet above sea level, a high point with beautiful views of the surrounding countryside.

 WATER: Three spring-fed creeks run through the ranch.
 The largest two, Hausler Creek and Caney Creek, converge beyond the ranch with Sneed Creek and Walnut Creek.
-There are also two stocked lakes and more than 20 stock ponds on the ranch.
-Four operating wells are located throughout and two of the wells serve the primary residence and other improvements.
+There are also two stocked lakes and more than 22 stock ponds on the ranch.
+Four operating water wells are located throughout and two of the wells serve the primary residence and other improvements.
+The ranch boasts significant elevation change that appears to be well suited for adding numerous large lakes, if desired.

 WETLANDS: There are five managed wetland units strategically placed along the hardwood lined creeks and spring-fed low-lying bottomland that range in size from a 3.25 to 10.5+/- acres.
 Two of the units have water control structures to permit flooding in the fall and facilitate proper drainage and drawdown in the spring.
 The flooded green timber, which holds water in the winter, is superb for duck hunting.
 In dry years, the wetlands can be supplemented with water pumped from the adjacent live water creeks.

 Cattle- In addition to the production of superior hay, Clay Hill Ranch pastures are currently being grazed by an Angus herd owned by a notable producer of all natural premium beef.
-While ranch ownership is not interested in stressing improved pastures, rotational grazing practices yield conservative carrying capacities of between 650 and 750 head while simultaneously harvesting between 1800 and 2000 round bales of hay per year.
+While ranch ownership is not interested in stressing improved pastures, rotational grazing practices yield conservative carrying capacities up to 800+ head while simultaneously harvesting between 2000and 3000 4' x 6' round bales of hay per year.

 About 200 acres of food plots planted in clover, wheat, and oats have been strategically located in the middle of the property to provide forage for deer and other wildlife.
 The soil in the hay fields and food plots is tested annually to determine the best fertilizer mix to maximize output.
 Potash was applied in 2016.
 Wooded areas controlled on a burn schedule to encourage the growth of forbs, nutritious native broadleaf plants, for deer and wildlife.